Local Walking Routes in Edinburgh Near Drummohr

 - Lammermuir Hills 20 miles to the south;

-- Pentland Hills 12 miles to the West;
+- Pentland Hills 12 miles to the West

+The nearby town of Musselburgh—known as “The Honest Toun”—is a haven for walkers.
 There are so many dog-friendly walks direct from the Drummohr campsite entrance through Edinburgh's coast and countryside.

 - Explore the woods and industrial heritage of the Preston Grange Mining Museum located opposite the campsite entrance and free to enter